In this article

 Where OpenTable shines

 Let’s be fair: OpenTable offers things we don’t.
-Their global diner network of over 60,000 restaurants and 1.7 billion annual seated diners provides exposure that’s hard to match.
+Their global diner network of over 60,000 restaurants and more than a billion seated diners a year provides exposure that’s hard to match.
 If your restaurant relies heavily on attracting new customers through a reservation platform’s marketplace, OpenTable’s reach is genuinely valuable.
-They also offer extensive POS integrations with over 200 tools, advanced marketing campaigns, and benchmarking against local competitors – features designed for high-volume operations that prioritize customer acquisition.
+They also offer extensive POS integrations with hundreds of tools, advanced marketing campaigns, and benchmarking against local competitors – features designed for high-volume operations that prioritize customer acquisition.

 For restaurants in competitive markets where visibility on a diner platform drives significant bookings, the per-cover fees may well be worth the return.

-• Need excellent support without paying for a premium tier
+- Need excellent support without upgrading to a higher-tier plan

 Many independent restaurants and small chains find that once they’ve established their customer base, paying per-cover fees becomes harder to justify.
 That’s often when they start looking for alternatives.